Mattress Support Layers Explained: A DIY Guide

 Belly Sleepers

 Similar to back sleepers, belly sleepers need a firm, non-compressible base.
-Pocketed coils, firm latex/foam, or firm fiber mats shine here.
+Pocketed coils, firm latex/foam, or firm fiber mats are great here.

 Side Sleepers